uidaholib/main-web-redesign_draft/content/copyright/guide.md

 #### Software

 Permission must be secured to reproduce, distribute, perform, display, or make derivative works of software.
+Software often has an explicit licence making clear what is allowed.
 Nearly all software publishers may be contacted through their homepage on the Internet.

-- [CNET](http://www.cnet.com/) - Provides comprehensive reviews of software and also acts as a hub for the dissemination of free software through its download section.

 #### Syndicated Comics, Cartoons, and Editorials